 Cartagena, Colombia is such a beautiful, tropical city with so much to do, see and eat.
-Read on to see my complete 7-day itinerary / travel guide to Cartagena, complete with where to eat and drink, what day trips to take and which islands to visit.
+Read on to see my guide for what to do and see in Cartagena7-day Cartagena, Colombia, complete with 7-day travel Itinerary of where to eat and drink, what day trips to take and which islands to visit.

 Day 1: Cartagena